Russian spy chief says he spoke to CIA boss about 'what to do with Ukraine' | Law-Order

 Asked about the report, Ukrainian presidential adviser Mykhailo Podolyak told Reuters: "Today, someone like Naryshkin has no leverage over how this war will end."
 Podolyak said Russia was losing the war and there could be no negotiations with people like Naryshkin.

 "This Russian elite perceives events completely inadequately, so there is nothing to talk about with them."
 Ukraine, which launched a long-expected counteroffensive last month, has said it will not enter talks at this point as this could effectively freeze the situation on the battlefield, where Russia has seized more than a sixth of its territory.
-(Additional reporting by Anna Dabrowska; editing by Mark Heinrich)
+(Additional reporting by Anna Dabrowska; editing by Mark Heinrich and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)